What is Serverless Computing?

 Serverless computing is a cloud computing model that allows users to run applications without having to manage the underlying infrastructure.
 This approach is different from traditional models, where servers are always running even when they are not used.

-Serverless computing enables developers to buy backend services on a flexible ‘pay-as-you-go’ basis.
-This means that developers only pay for the services they utilize.
+Serverless computing enables developers to buy backend services on a flexible ‘pay-as-you-go’ basis, which means that developers only pay for the services they utilize.
 This is like renting a car when you need it and returning it after use.

 The concept can be easily understood by those who have previously experienced such systems in ride hailing apps and cloud storage through a pay-per-use model.